 A limitation of standards is they are not intended to endorse specific solutions, they just allow for direct comparison of specific properties which have been identified by the standards committees as being critical.
 This allows for apples-to-apples comparison of solutions, to better understand how they may perform and potentially meet the client’s needs.
 The benefit of this performance based approach is that it allows the manufacturers to continue to innovate, developing new materials and techniques that give the measurable properties the client is seeking.
 Permobil had the opportunity to have cushions selected for ISO testing as part of a larger research project, and the results can be found here.

 Standards don’t typically have pass/fail boundaries.
 For many of these tests, we know the properties that are critical, but since an individual is so unique and has such specific and inherent risks, challenges, or needs, it’s difficult to have fixed properties assigned to be a solution for every person.
 Typically, the standards are used to help you compare and contrast the performance characteristics a client is looking for.

 Lastly, it’s important to note the standards and testing are not at all intended to replace clinical reasoning.
 Standards are meant to be additional tools that can be used in the decision-making process for the individual.

-Join us next week as we discuss how standards relate to clinical practice.
+Join us next time as we discuss how standards relate to clinical practice.